 Becoming a landlord is one of the best career moves that you can make.

 Suppose you are interested in starting a rental property business, then keep reading.
-We're going to cover everything you need to know about running rental properties, from starting the business to investing in landlord insurance.
+We're going to cover everything you need to know about running rental properties, from incorporating the business to investing in landlord insurance.

 1. Join a Real Estate Investor Club